Compañía Administradora del Mercado Mayorista Eléctrico Sociedad Anónima

 CAMMESA (Argentine Wholesale Electricity Market Clearing Company) (Spanish: Compañía Administradora del Mercado Eléctrico Mayorista S.A.) is an Argentinian company which operates the wholesale energy market of the country.

 It was created by Executive Decree in 1992 to operate the Argentine Interconnection system, planning the power generation required and managing energy dispatch by generators, and for regulation of the spot and term wholesale electric energy markets.

 Despite being a private enterprise, as the retail electricity sector in Argentina faces heavy state regulation including low tariffs, the company has been dependent on public subsidies for years.
 Energy generation costs are not fully passed through to final customers.
 The spread between the generation cost and the fixed tariffs is covered by CAMMESA, which then makes the company dependent on public subsidies to compensate the generation companies.
 Also, starting from 2013, all thermal power generation companies are required to buy any required fuel through CAMMESA.
 This restriction was only lifted for a short period between November 2018 and December 2019, when it was last put in place again.

 History

 In 1992, Argentina became one of the first countries to implement a comprehensive reform of its electricity sector.
 In the midst of several public companies privatizations in Argentina, the Electric Energy Regime law (Law 24.065) was passed.
-Three public companies were split into 27 generation companies, 7 transmission companies and several distribution companeies.
+Three public companies were split into 27 generation companies, 7 transmission companies and several distribution companies.
 In its 35th article, the Law mandates the creation of a National Cargoes Dispatch, to be created in the legal form of a sociedad anónima (a private enterprise).
 This was implemented with the 1192 decree, which created CAMMESA.

 The law also created the Wholesale Energy Market of Argentina (Mercado Eléctrico Mayorista - MEM).

 This reform was based in the privatizations made in the United Kingdom Energy Sector in the 1990s.
 It aimed for a greater transparency, bringing increased competition and investments.